dmahugh/github/README.md

 # gitinfo

-A collection of Python 3.x helper functions that make it easy to retrieve information via the GitHub API.
+Python 3.x helper functions to make it easy to retrieve information via the GitHub API.

 What it is: